genovese/frplib/src/frplib/data/playground-help/kinds.md

 topic: *actions*).
 Kinds can be transformed directly by statistics, either with `psi(k)` or `k ^ psi`.

-When printed out, kinds display the tree in canonical form.
-Use `unfold` on the kind to see the unfolded tree in the multi-dimensional case.
+When printed out, Kinds display the tree in canonical form.
+Use `unfold` on the Kind to see the unfolded tree in the multi-dimensional case.

-You can produce an FRP from a kind with `frp`.
+You can produce an FRP from a Kind with `frp`.